Cliefden/celiador-unified/README.md

 ## Deployment

-This service is designed for Railway deployment via git subtree from the parent monorepo.
+This service is designed for Railway deployment via git subtree from the parent monorepo.# Deployment trigger Fri Nov 21 12:28:02 CET 2025